Career Definition for a Home Appliance Repair Technician

 A friendly and customer-service oriented nature is as essential as mechanical and electronic ability.
-Because home appliance repair technicians work on appliances in homes, they must be able to interact with customers in a friendly and knowledgeable way and be able to work independently without much supervision.
+Because home appliance repair technicians work on appliances in homes, they must be able to interact with customers in a friendly and knowledgeable way and work independently without much supervision.

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) projected employment for home appliance repair technicians to stay about the same from 2012 to 2022.
-The BLS published the median annual salary of home appliance repairers as $35,170 in May 2012.
+The U.S. Bureau of Labor Statistics (BLS) projected that employment for home appliance repair technicians would drop by 4% from 2016 to 2026.
+The BLS published the median annual salary of home appliance repairers as $38,160 in May 2017.

 Alternative Career Options

-Those who like to repair home appliances, but would like a career with a higher earning potential and better job outlook than home appliance repair technicians, may consider becoming heating, ventilation and air conditioning (HVAC) technicians.
+Those who like to repair home appliances, but would like a career with a higher earning potential and better job outlook than home appliance repair technicians, may consider becoming heating, ventilation, and air conditioning (HVAC) technicians.
 These workers typically must complete 2-year degrees or apprenticeships to learn their craft, and they may be required to obtain certifications and licenses.
-HVAC technicians had a median annual salary of $43,640 in May 2012.
-Jobs for HVAC technicians are expected to grow by 21% from 2012 to 2022, according to the BLS.
+HVAC technicians had a median annual salary of $47,080 in May 2017.
+Jobs for HVAC technicians are expected to grow by 15% from 2016 to 2026, according to the BLS.

 General Maintenance and Repair Worker

 While home appliance repair technicians fix specific appliances, general maintenance and repair workers are jacks-of-all-trades, able to perform minor repairs to a wide variety of building systems and appliances.
-These workers may learn on the job or take technical courses in blueprint reading, electric systems or wood working.
-The median annual salary for these workers was $35,210 in May 2012, according to the BLS.
-The BLS projects jobs in this field will increase by 9%, which is about average growth, from 2012 to 2022.
+These workers may learn on the job or take technical courses in blueprint reading, electric systems, or wood working.
+The median annual salary for these workers was $37,670 in May 2017, according to the BLS.
+The BLS projects jobs in this field will increase by 8%, which is about average growth, from 2016 to 2026.